nate0m/www/content/tesla-auto-frunk.md

 ### Before Your Appointment

 First things first, you'll need to have already ordered and received your automatic frunk kit.
 There are various kits available for different Tesla models, and it's important to get the right one.
-If you're unsure which kit to purchase or need some guidance, don't hesitate to call or email me.
+If you're unsure which kit to purchase or need some guidance, don't hesitate to [contact me](#contact-me).
 I'm happy to help you pick the perfect kit for your Tesla!

 ### After Booking an Appointment
 Once you've booked your appointment, I'll contact you directly.
 This is to confirm that you have the correct kit for your vehicle and to schedule a precise installation time at your preferred location, factoring in my transit time to ensure a smooth and efficient process for both of us.